As an online marketer or website owner, you already know the importance of backlinks for the success of your website.

 Moreover, the Google index checker tool enables you to monitor your website’s performance in Google Search results and keep track of its rankings on search engine pages.

-Additionally, the tool provides valuable insights and suggestions to enhance your website’s search engine optimization (SEO) and overall visibility, making it a valuable resource for optimizing online presence and attracting increased organic traffic.
+Additionally, the tool provides valuable insights and suggestions to enhance your website’s search engine optimization (SEO) and overall visibility, making it a valuable resource for optimizing your online presence and attracting increased organic traffic.

 B. Bing Webmaster Tools